qpakzk/uftrace/doc/uftrace-report.md

 :   Only show functions executed within the time RANGE.
 The RANGE can be \<start\>~\<stop\> (separated by "~") and one of \<start\> and \<stop\> can be omitted.
 The \<start\> and \<stop\> are timestamp or elapsed time if they have \<time_unit\> postfix, for example '100us'.
 The timestamp or elapsed time can be shown with `-f time` or `-f elapsed` option respectively in `uftrace replay`(1).

 \--diff-policy=*POLICY*
 :   Apply custom diff policy.
-Available values are: "abs", "no-abs", "percent", "no-percent".
+Available values are: "abs", "no-abs", "percent", "no-percent", "compact" and "full".
 The "abs" is to sort diff result using absolute value so positvie and negative entries can be shown together while "no-abs" will show positive entries first and then negative ones.
 The "percent" is to show diff in percentage while "no-percent" is to show the values.
-The default is "abs" and "no-percent".
+The "full" is to show all three columns of baseline, new data and difference while "compact" only shows the difference.
+The default is "abs", "full" and "no-percent".

+\--sort-column=*IDX*
+:   When `--diff` is used with "full" policy, 3 columns will be shown: total time, self time and call count.
+This option selects the index of the column to be used as a sort key.
+Index 0 is for original data given by the `--data` option, index 1 is for data given by the `--diff` option, and index 2 is for (percentage) differences between the two data.

 \--event-full
 :   Show all (user) events outside of user functions.